umee-network/umee/README.md

 ```

 - To use `cosmovisor` for starting `umeed` process, instead of calling `umeed start`, use `cosmovisor run start [umeed flags]`

+## Liquidators

+A guide to running liquidations on Umee can be found [here](./docs/liquidators/manual.md)